benjamin-dcs/gauge-card-pro/README.md

 ## Configuration variables

 > [!IMPORTANT]
-> When using the Visual Editor to empty one or more of the parameters, there often is some yaml-code left which prevents the default value of working.
-For example, when emptying `value`, in yaml there's `value: ""` left.
-In this case the default will not work.
-Please delete the line entirely from your yaml-code
+> When using the Visual Editor to clear/empty one of the following fields, there is some yaml-code left which prevents the default values from working:
+>
+> - `primary`
+> - `primary_unit`
+> - `secondary`
+> - `secondary_unit`
+>   Delete the line entirely from your yaml-code to restore the default functionality for these fields

 | Name                  | Type                                                       | Default                     | Description                                                                                                                        | [Templatable](https://www.home-assistant.io/docs/configuration/templating/) |
 | :-------------------- | :--------------------------------------------------------- | :-------------------------- | :--------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------- |